 A great rep isn’t a prospecting robot.
 Instead, they’re a knowledgeable consultant who can provide value to prospects even before they buy your products.

-To be able to do this, rote memorization isn’t enough.
-When you’re building out your onboarding plan, aim for SDRs to understand your products, your customers, and your customers’ customers in a meaningful way.
+Role memorization isn’t enough to do this.
+When building out your onboarding plan, aim for SDRs to understand your products, customers, and customers’ customers meaningfully.

 Define the Sales Ramp-Up Period